barbaricyawps/project-enhancement-proposals/README.md

 In order to be accepted, at least half of the current project steering committee members must vote in favor of the proposal.
 Votes from general community member are non-binding, but will be taken into consideration.

-Abstaining or absent votes from project steering committee members will be treated as an indifferent vote.
+Abstaining or absent votes from project steering committee members will be treated as indifferent votes.

 ### 5. Implement